Sutherland Primary Academy - Organisations

 What support will there be for my child's/young person's overall wellbeing?

-The school has a number of fully trained paediatric first aiders and has a policy for administering medicines safely.
+The school has a number of fully trained paediatric first aiders and has a policy for administering prescribed medicines safely.

 What specialist services and expertise are available at or accessed by the setting?